Last Updated on by

 Best time to visit Udawalawe National Park

-What to expect on a Udawalawe National Park Safari
+What to expect on a Udawalawe Safari

 The jeep ride through the park is bumpy and rough, so don’t expect a comfy ride.
 Learn from my mistakes and don’t eat a big breakfast beforehand 😛 With the excitement of finding the elephants, you will hardly notice after a while.

-At the end of the tour we went to a watering hole where there were a ton of pelicans and water buffalo hanging out.
+At the end of the safari, we went to a watering hole where there were a ton of pelicans and water buffalo hanging out.
 It was such a beautiful and tranquil site to watch.

 - Cash for the park entrance fee ($15 USD) + jeep/guide (20-25 USD for half-day/45-65 for a full-day).

-Have you been on an Elephant Safari before?
+Have you been on an Elephant safari before?
 How was it?
 I’d love to hear about your experience, let me know in the comments below!